seantomburke/ESCan/phpMyAdmin/doc/html/_sources/config.txt

     The maximum number of recently used tables shown in the navigation panel.
 Set this to 0 (zero) to disable the listing of recent tables.

+.. config:option:: $cfg['ZeroConf']

+    :type: boolean
+    :default: true

+    Enables Zero Configuration mode in which the user will be offered a choice to create phpMyAdmin configuration storage in the current database or use the existing one, if already present.

+    This setting has no effect if the phpMyAdmin configuration storage database is properly created and the related configuration directives (such as :config:option:`$cfg['Servers'][$i]['pmadb']` and so on) are configured.

+.. config:option:: $cfg['NavigationLinkWithMainPanel']

+    :type: boolean
+    :default: true

+    Defines whether or not to link with main panel by highlighting the current database or table.

 .. config:option:: $cfg['NavigationDisplayLogo']